PowerShellCrack/PSCombineAutoPilotHashes/README.md

     PS> .\CombineAutopilotHashes.ps1 -HashFilesPath C:\AutopilotExports -Append
  ```
 > RESULT: Searches in C:\AutopilotExports for csv files, and imports existing combined list and adds more entries
-> WARNING: This could have duplicates if same csv exist (don't use -Append if that is the case)
+> WARNING: This could have duplicates if same csv exist (don't use _-Append_ if that is the case)

-3. Import _CombinedHashes.csv_ to Autopilot devices (if _Online_ parameter is not used)
+5. Import _CombinedHashes.csv_ to Autopilot devices (see _Output_ section)

 ## Output

-Script will output a _CombinedHashes.csv_ file in root.
-Use this to import device intune using the WindowsAutopilotIntune module
+Script will output a file named _CombinedHashes.csv_ the root directory.
+Use this to import the list into Intune using the _WindowsAutopilotIntune_ module

  ```powershell
 Install-Module  WindowsAutopilotIntune -MinimumVersion 5.3 -Scope AllUsers